Image Courtesy: www.indiastamp.blogspot.com

 In his play, "The Post Office" [translated by Devabrata Mukherjee from Rabindranath Tagore's original in Bengali, "Dak Ghara"], Tagore shows the joy spread by the innocence in a child.
 The biggest treasure that a person unknowingly loses in his journey of life is the innocence of his childhood.
 It is the only thing everyone is equally gifted with.
 The longer one keeps it, the longer he is in peace.
 This temporal joy withers down as consciousness and conceit overwhelms innocence, making it lost in a deluge of deception.
 The tender minds of children are blessed with assorted blends of curiosity, optimism and boundless imagination.
 Children are unparalleled in their musings, and their perceptions are slick with deep reflections of optimism.
 Amal's portrayal of a hill as a beckoning figure, rather than as an obstruction that prevents his dreams from reaching the other side of the hill, is the best evident example from the play.
 Indeed the abrupt and sad ending of the play shoulders the weight of the terrible experience of Tagore in losing his kindred to fate.
 The sudden ending, though surprising, is similar to the unwarranted arrival of death.
 Apart from this melancholia that lingers throughout, the play is rich in the beauty of rural life and subtle undertones that criticize cultural and societal blandishments.

 The play, simple in script and language, although, has deep roots in tenacious ideology.
 Some ideas are similar to the ones Tagore has presented in Gitanjali.
-He writes in Gitanjali:
+He

 "We have no time to lose, and having no time, we must scramble for our chances.
 We are too poor to be late.